MagnetizedFreckles/dotfiles/README.md

 but I don't think I will use it in a foreseeable future.
 But the config is still there.

+### File managers

+Right now I use [yazi](https://github.com/sxyazi/yazi) as my terminal file manager of choice.
+It's fast, gets job done and generally has all I want from a terminal file manager.

+In the past I also tried to use [xplr](https://xplr.dev/) and [lf](https://github.com/gokcehan/lf).
+xplr is generally nice but a little slow and rough around the edges.
+And the lf is just too tedious for me to properly configure.
+Since yazi exists, why even bother?

 ### Video player

 [mpv](https://mpv.io/) with very basic config.